Finding accommodation before you come to the UK

 This is equally important when renting halls of residence a the University as some halls are privately owned and not owned by the university itself.
 If you are dealing with a letting agent you should ask who the landlord and how you would contact them and who will be managing the day to day tenancy i.e. who will be collecting the rent, arranging repairs etc.

-Usually when you finally agree to sign a tenancy agreement a holding deposit will be topped up and turned into a deposit.
-The deposit is a returnable amount that remains the property of the tenant throughout the tenancy but can be withheld by the landlord at the end of the tenancy for damage or rent arrears.
-If you have an assured shorthold tenancy agreement than a landlord must protect any deposit taken in one of the three government approved schemes.
+When you finally agree to sign a tenancy agreement you will be asked for a deposit.
+The deposit is a returnable amount that remains with the property throughout the tenancy, but can be withheld by the landlord at the end of the tenancy for damage or rent arrears.
+If you have an assured shorthold tenancy agreement, than a landlord must protect any deposit taken in one of the three government approved schemes.
 Find out more about deposit protection here.

 If you are a qualifying (full time) student living with other qualifying students you will be exempt from paying council tax.
 You will need to provide the council with your Student Certificate to receive your exemption.
 This is available from your University and you should ask for a copy when you start your course.